reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 # Internal links

-In the exampes in section [Multiplicity of hirarchies] there is a link of the type `column: <value>` in case there is an extra column in the table representing the respective quantity.
+In the examples in section [Multiplicity of hierarchies] there is a link of the type `column: <value>` in case there is an extra column in the table representing the respective quantity.